syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/how-to/open-a-dialog-on-popup-item-click.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Open A Dialog On Popup Item Click in ##Platform_Name## Drop Down Button Component
-description: Learn here all about Open A Dialog On Popup Item Click of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Open A Dialog On Popup Item Click in Syncfusion ##Platform_Name## Drop Down Button component and more.
 platform: ej2-asp-core-mvc
 control: Open A Dialog On Popup Item Click
 publishingplatform: ##Platform_Name##